 Météo-France's global ocean analysis and forecast system offers daily analyses and 10-day forecasts for ocean surface waves with a 1/12 degree resolution.
 It includes 3-hourly wave parameters such as significant height, period, and direction.

 Bathymetry is the study of the depth of the ocean floor, the information is critical to safe surface and sub-surface navigation.
-It can also provide valuable inputs to other models, such as ecosystem modelling for sustainable fisheries.
+It can also provide valuable inputs to other systems, such as fisheries and lobster management software.

 There is a concerted effort to produce a definitive map of the ocean floor by 2030.
 We provide web API access to this General Bathymetric Chart of the Oceans (GEBCO).
 GEBCO releases a new grid each year, our web API provides access to that grid (2024 version).